Leading With Horses

 About Our Services

 Our program is available to anyone who is currently being treated by a therapist, licensed counselor, or enrolled in a program with one of our partners.
-Equine Assisted Psychotherapy and Learning (EAPL) is a collaboration between a mental health professional and an equine professional to include adjunct EAP therapy to existing treatment programs.
+Equine Assisted Psychotherapy and Learning (EAPL) is a collaboration between a mental health professional and an equine professional to include adjunct EAPL therapy to existing treatment programs.
 In most cases the therapist works privately with their client and the horse(s).
 Our HIPPA certified equine specialists are only there as much or little as needed to ensure privacy.
-Therapists address a multitude of issues affecting both adults and youth.
-Issues include depression, PTSD, anti-bullying, and suicide prevention, with a focus on “family counseling” to achieve a more holistic and comprehensive approach in providing solutions and treatment.
+Therapists address a multitude of issues effecting both adults and youth such as depression, PTSD, anti-bullying, domestic violence, and suicide prevention, with a focus on “family counseling” to achieve a more holistic and comprehensive approach in providing solutions and treatment.

 By integrating the horse-to-human connection, we offer experiential learning where the meaning and the process is solely based on the individual’s personal experience, rather than being “taught” through someone else’s experience.
-Aristotle once said, “for the things we have to learn before we can do them, we learn by doing them.”
-Often, professionals find their clients to be more receptive to accepting information from the horses through this non-verbal alternative to talk therapy.
-And as well, more open to expressing themselves than if directly speaking about their issues.
-By allowing them to process information differently, it allows professionals to observe their client’s triggers and respond to them in real-time counseling.
+Often professionals find their clients to be more receptive of accepting information from the horses through this non-verbal, alternative to talk therapy.
+And, as well, more open to expressing themselves, than if directly speaking about their issues.
+By allowing them to process information in a different way, it allows professionals to observe their client’s triggers and respond to them in real-time counseling.
 The professional and client can work freely in a safe environment to elicit, decipher, prove and encourage their clients healing and growth.

-This team approach of licensed mental health professionals and equine experts offers a safe, controlled environment for the client.
-Sessions are structured and facilitated to specifically address the reasons clients come to therapy - designed to best create metaphors to “real life”.
+This team approach of licensed mental health professional and equine expert offers a safe, controlled environment for the client.
+Sessions are structured and facilitated to specifically address the reasons clients come to therapy, and designed to best create metaphors to “real life”.
 Clients have shown us that the they truly do have the answers they seek, when given the opportunity to discover them.

 The unique nature of the horse is what makes the therapy so successful.
 Horses reflect the behavior and emotional state of the people around them and provide us with immediate and effective feedback.
 The most important element of therapy is trust.
 There is an unspoken truth that horses don’t lie or deceive.
 Not because they are altruistic, but because they are incapable of deceit as an animal who cannot concoct an alternate tale of reality.
 As the horse builds trust, they connect deeper with the person.
 This quite often provides the client with a feeling of comfort and the opportunity to break down barriers and address the challenges they have been facing.
 Horses have a majestic and powerful presence.
 For people who lack confidence, being put in a position of leadership over a 1000lb animal and successfully managing that animal can build self-esteem and self-confidence.
 Or even those who have false overconfidence, the horse teaches humility through example as these powerful creatures live peacefully and cooperatively with us.